Wolfspeed to Receive $750 Million in U.S. Grants for North Carolina Silicon Carbide Wafer Facility

 Credit: Wolfspeed

 Wolfspeed is set to receive $750 million in government grants to support the development of its silicon carbide wafer manufacturing plant in , the U.S. Commerce Department announced on Tuesday.
-This funding is part of the broader U.S. semiconductor subsidy program, aimed at bolstering domestic chip production, and helped boost the company's stock by over 30%.
+This is part of the broader U.S. semiconductor subsidy program, aimed at bolstering domestic chip production, and helped boost the company's stock by over 30%.

 The government funding is contingent upon Wolfspeed taking “additional steps to strengthen its balance sheet to better protect taxpayer funds,” according to the Commerce Department.